DarshanDeshpande/COVID-19-Detector/README.md

 2. Execute the <a href=https://github.com/DarshanDeshpande/COVID-19-Detector/blob/master/Predict.py>Predict.py</a> file through the terminal or your preferred IDE, give your choice of Classification and path of the directory.
 Done!<br>
 ```
 1. 'Binary' for Binary Classification
-2. 'Multi-Label' for Multi-Class Classification <br>
+2. 'Multi-Label' for Multi-Class Classification
 ```

 # Model Architecture